franciscop/react-test/src/methods/attr/readme.md

 // Find all of the external links first const $links = $(<Page />).find("a[target=_blank]");

-// TODO: this should iterate through all nodes
 // Make sure they *all* have rel="noopener noreferrer" expect($links).toHaveAttribute('rel', 'noopener noreferrer');
 ```